geosoft-as/glm/README.md

 ## Accessing the license from the program

-In your software include the `glm.jar` library and do:
+Include `glm.jar` in your software and do:

 ```Java
 import no.geosoft.glm.License;